lozjackson/SP-AutoComplete/README.md

 # Use

-Instructions for creating an autocomplete input field

-Use the following piece of script to add an autocomplete field.
-This should be called once the page has finished loading..

-ie. place it in jquery's document ready function.
+Use the following piece of script to add an auto-complete field to a SharePoint 2010 form.
+This should be called once the page has finished loading..  ie. place it in jquery's document ready function.

+1. Set ListName to the name of the list where the auto-complete source data is stored.
+2. Set FieldName to the name of the column to use from that list.
+3. Set the ACFormField parameter to the title of your input element that you want to transform into an auto-complete field.

+You can also specify an additional column to be fetched from the source list by setting AdditionalField to the name of the additional column to be fetched.
+This data will be set in brackets and appended to the first field.  ie. "Name (Comment)" - where Name is the data value from FieldName, and Comment is the value from AdditionalField.

+If you set AdditionalFormField to another input element in your form, then it's value will be set to the value of AdditionalField.

 	Example:

 	$(document).ready(function () {